In this guide we provide a summary of the issues and procedures involved in patenting inventions around the world.

 The PCT procedure includes a rigorous International Search, and an optional International Examination procedure, both of which provide the applicant with useful feedback concerning the patentability of the invention.
 Therefore, filing a PCT enables a large number of countries to be effectively “covered” for an initial assessment period before national patent applications have to be filed.
 This provides the applicant with more time (an extra 18 months or so) to investigate whether the invention is commercially viable, and if so, in which countries patent protection should be sought during the national and regional phases of the procedure.

 How long does the PCT application last?

 The PCT normally lasts for a maximum of 18 months, i.e. until 30/31 months from the earliest priority date.
 This is when the PCT international phase comes to an end; it is followed by the national/regional phases, as illustrated in the timeline at the back of this leaflet.

 What is the International Search Report and Written Opinion?

 Once the PCT application has been filed, the European Patent Office acting as an International Searching Authority conducts a detailed search on the claims of the PCT, and issues an International Search Report (ISR) and Written Opinion.
 This provides the Patent Office’s view on the patentability of the invention with respect to the prior art documents located by the search.
-The cost at this stage is typically between £200 and

 Normally after issuance of the ISR and Written Opinion, about 18 months after the priority date, the patent application is officially published by WIPO.
 Full details of the invention are then publicly available.